caesarfeta/dot_com/README.md

 It uses JSON and Markdown files to store content.
 A couple of Python scripts and Jinja2 templates take the JSON and Markdown and builds the HTML files that are "the site."
 The site's visual aesthetic is simple and book-like.
+There are three types of content.

+* Images with captions
+* Fullscreen Javascript demoes
+* And "Stories" which is text interspersed with static images and Javascript drawings and demoes.

+Content is categorized by keyword.
+Home page previews can be filtered using these keywords.

 ### Important Files and Directories
 * build/ - Holds the Python build scripts.